 Have a specific scanning requirement?
 Give us a call, we can help you custom fix a scanner for you needs and requirements or download our scanner questionnaire then send to our expert scanning professionals.

 Curious if you should rent or buy?
 Give us a call, we'd be glad to provide the information you need to make an informed decision.
 866-338-4464

 CCD (Charged Coupled Device)

-CCD scanners are scanners that use a series of cameras, otherwise known as Charged Coupled Devices, to capture an image.
-Large Format Scanners using CCD technology will have two or more separate CCD's that will capture an area, or image field, which are stitched together to produce a single Large Format Image.
+CCD scanners use a series of cameras, otherwise known as Charged Coupled Devices, to capture an image.
+Large format scanners using CCD technology will have two or more separate CCD's that will capture an area, or image field, which are stitched together to produce a single large format image.